WrightonLabCSU/DRAM/Development-Notes/Overview.md

 Central location for Singularity images - there is a location where some containers are housed and the long-term plan would be to set the location within the config files, for the containers, to be here:
 `/home/opt/singularity_containers/`
 Note: This is where COMET Singularity images reside.

+Currently there is a backup of all Singularity images for DRAM2 located at:
+`/home/projects-wrighton-2/Pipeline_Development/DRAM2-Nextflow/DRAM2-singularity-container-backups`

 ### DRAM2 (Nextflow) Process overview